TT Takemoto: Work

+Starting in early 1990s Takemoto worked with Angela Ellsworth under the collective name Her/She Senses in part as a response to Ellsworth's lymphoma diagnoses and exploring "representations of women, particularly in relation to the body and race."

 Takemoto's film "Looking for Jiro Onuma" explores same-sex intimacy and queer sexuality for Japanese Americans incarcerated by the US government during World War II.
 The film, in which Takemoto performs as Jiro, grew out of an archives project curated by E. G. Crichton, artist-in-residence at the Gay, Lesbian, Bisexual, Transsexual Historical Society of San Francisco.
 This project matched contemporary artists with historical persons whose papers were found in the archive.
 Takemoto was matched with Jiro Onuma, a gay bachelor and dandy in San Francisco until he was incarcerated in the Japanese American Internment Camp at Topaz, Utah, in 1942.
-The sculptural piece which resulted from their investigation of his archival box was “Gay Bachelor’s Japanese American Internment Survival Kit.”
+The sculptural piece which resulted from their investigation of his archival box was "Gay Bachelor’s Japanese American Internment Survival Kit."
 This "survival kit" created objects for Jiro, body building literature and equipment.